delbusque/Restaurant/README.md

 ## Restaurant managing system

-## A web application with react frontend and express/mongodb backend.
+## A node web application with react frontend part and express/mongodb backend part.
 Existing functionalities:
-### - Getting orders and listing them as different tables with open, paid and close status as registered user.
+ - Getting orders and listing them as different tables with open, paid and close status as registered user.
 ### - Listings of stock items grouped by general as food or drinks and by type - for examples wine, beer, burgers, salads, etc. Registered users could edit or delete items.
 ### - Message board for registered users, with edit and delete functionalities for message owners.
 ### - List of all users.